nodejs/node/doc/api/tls.md

 ## TLS/SSL concepts

-The TLS/SSL is a public/private key infrastructure (PKI).
-For most common cases, each server must have a _private key_.
+TLS/SSL is a set of protocols that rely on a public key infrastructure (PKI) to enable secure communication between a client and a server.
+For most common cases, each server must have a private key.

 Private keys can be generated in multiple ways.
 The example below illustrates use of the OpenSSL command-line interface to generate a 2048-bit RSA private